 The English Major

 The major in English is designed to provide a broadly humanistic education that prepares graduates for success in a wide range of fields, including publications and public relations, law, and education.
 The curriculum includes in its offerings courses which reflect the University's historical identity and enrich the traditional literary "canon."
-In accordance with this vision, the Department of English & Modern Foreign Languages has developed a guiding set of specific goals:
+In accordance with this vision, the Department of English and Foreign Languages has developed a guiding set of specific goals:

 - Students will meet requirements for graduate/professional study and/or other discipline-related careers.